dansomething/coc-java-debug/README.md

     nmap <F1> :CocCommand java.debug.vimspector.start<CR>

+##### Alternative Configuration

-Or if you'd prefer to launch Vimspector directly, add the following config to your `~/.vimrc` file or wherever appropriate for your Vim setup.
+If you'd prefer to launch Vimspector from yourself then add the following config to your `~/.vimrc` file or wherever appropriate for your Vim setup.

-This will bypass using `:CocCommand` to start the debug session.
+*Note, this will bypass using the `:CocCommand` documented above to start the debug session.*

     function!
 JavaStartDebugCallback(err, port)
       execute "cexpr!
 'Java debug started on port: " . a:port . "'"